coMindOrg/federated-averaging-tutorials/federated-MPI/README.md

 Check [this thread](https://raspberrypi.stackexchange.com/questions/54103/how-to-install-mpi4py-on-for-python3-on-raspberry-pi-after-installing-mpich) to solve common problems with mpi4py after installing mpich.

+Check [this script](https://github.com/tensorflow/models/blob/master/tutorials/image/cifar10_estimator/generate_cifar10_tfrecords.py) to see how to generate CIFAR-10 TFRecords.

 ## Troubleshooting and Help

 coMind has public Slack and Telegram channels which are a great place to ask questions and all things related to federated machine learning.